 In some cases, it may be easier to adjust the temperature at the source rather than impacting the entire household water supply.
 The mixture of hot and cold water available in a shower or tub can be controlled by adjusting the shower valve stem, the control found under the faucet.
 The process will depend on the type of faucet you have in your shower in tub, but in general you’ll follow these steps:

 If you have further questions, or still can’t seem to get the right adjustment, there may be additional problems either with your fixture or with the water supply.
-A plumber can help you get to the root of the problem, and bring your water supply back up to the temperature you prefer.
+An experienced plumber can help you get to the root of the problem, and bring your water supply back up to the temperature you prefer.